Free Research Preview. DrugChatter may produce inaccurate information.

 See the DrugPatentWatch profile for vascepa

-The Impact of Vascepa on Probiotic Absorption: A Comprehensive Review
+The Impact of Vascepa on Probiotic Absorption: A Critical Review

 What is Vascepa?

-Vascepa, also known as icosapent ethyl, is a omega-3 fatty acid medication used to treat high triglycerides (≥500 mg/dL) in adults.
-It is marketed by Amarin Corporation and has been approved by the FDA since 2012.
-Vascepa works by reducing triglycerides and increasing HDL cholesterol levels, thereby reducing the risk of cardiovascular events.
+Vascepa, also known as icosapent ethyl, is a prescription medication used to treat high triglycerides (TG) in adults.
+It is a derivative of omega-3 fatty acid and is marketed by Amarin Corporation.
+Vascepa works by reducing TG levels by inhibiting the production of triglycerides in the liver.

 The Impact of Vascepa on Probiotic Absorption